irockel/sm64-port-android-base/README.md

 > **Note**
 >
 > This fork adds an app icon, goes fully immersive and fixes an issue with correctly identifying the first real controller by filtering any facade controller which might be identified.
-To do a build with the improved n64 textures from the Render 96 project, removed touch controls and activated better camera see below.
+To do a build with the improved n64 textures from the Render 96 project, removed touch controls and activated better camera see instructions at the end of this README.

 # Build instructions